|

 Chicken Tractor Adds a Double Door to Product Lines

-PETERSHAM, MA (April 2008) -- Tully MicroPack, a small, family-owned Massachusetts company, announced you can now add a double door to its Chicken tractor product line.
+PETERSHAM, MA (April 2008) -- You can now have a double door to its Chicken tractor product line.
 Both Sonny and the larger Mom models allow safely free ranging chickens and the ability to move them easily around the yard.

 "Those guys out in the coop (engineering research laboratory) just wouldn't shut up about this issue.
 They were pecking at their lab coats, so we gave in," he said.
 Besides, he said, some customers might think a door is a handy thing to have in a chicken tractor.
-The double door closes over itself to provide an extra layer of protection for the birds inside.
-When it is open, it forms two sides of a short, enclosed walkway to help guide the chickens back into their coop at night.
+The double door provides an extra layer of protection for the birds inside.

 PETERSHAM, MA (April 2008) -- Tully MicroPack, a small, family-owned Massachusetts company, announced you can add extra protection from predators to its Chicken Tractor product line.
 Both Sonny and the larger Mom models allow safely free ranging chickens and the ability to move them easily around the yard.

 "Those birds in the coop (engineering research laboratory) insisted on it," the boss squawk said.
-"They figure you ought to be able to prevent foxes and such from burrowing under the Chicken tractor by adding a foot of rigid netting all around the outside of the enclosure, flat on the ground.
+"They figure you ought to be able to prevent foxes and such from burrowing under the Chicken tractor.
+So you can add a foot of rigid netting all around the outside of the enclosure, flat on the ground.
 The skirt is attached to the bottom rail and moves along with the rest of the structure.
-We sell the skirt as an option, but the flock owner can easily provide the same protection by buying a small roll of 12-inch wire netting from the Garden Feed store and save a bit of money.
+The flock owner can easily provide this protection by buying a small roll of 12-inch wire netting from the Garden Feed store.
 Lay out the wire flat on the ground and attach with cable ties.
 Still, no tools required.

 "Those guys out in the coop (engineering research laboratory) just wouldn't shut up about this issue.
 They were pecking at their lab coats again, so we gave in," he said.
 "It's all about listening to suggestions from our customers and coming up with simple but innovative solutions."